it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_2/ReadMe.md

 # 2.1 Let's Start <a name="lets_start"></a>
 First make sure you are logged into the CP4I Platform Navigator using the account the instructor provided to you.

 1\.
+Access Cloud Pak for Integration Platform UI as described in Access Environment section [here](access-env.md).
-If you are alredy logged in IBM Cloud Pak for integration Platform Navigator, go to step 4.
+If you are alredy logged in IBM Cloud Pak for integration Platform UI, continue to step 2.
-If not, in a browser, enter the URL provided by your instructor to access Red Hat OpenShift Cluster.

-![alt text][pic1a]

 2\.
-IBM Cloud Pak for integration (CP4I) is already install in your cluster.
-You can see it in the section Installed Operators.
-You can easily access to CP4I by clicking in the shortcut on the upper part of the browser, as shown in the picture below.
+Navigate to API Connect instance, apic-cluster instance (Type api-management).

-![alt text][pic2a]
+![alt text][pic4a]

 3\.
-Login into CP4I Platform navigator using the credentials provided by your instructor.
-Logging in, you may see a Welcome page of CP4I Platform Navigator showing all the instances installed of your CP4I ready to be used.

-![alt text][pic3a]

-4\.
-Navigate to API Connect instance, apic for api management.

-![alt text][pic4a]

-5\.
 You will now be on the APIC log in page.
 Select the **Cloud Pak User Registry** .

 ![alt text][pic5a]

-6\.
+4\.
 You are now on the main page.

 ![alt text][pic4]

-7\.
+5\.
 When logged in and connected to the APIC Home Dashboard you will see a few tiles and a tab on the left-hand side of the page.
 You can use the left-hand menu or the Develop APIs and Products tile.

 ![alt text][pic5]